clivetong/Talks/ProbabilisticAndApproximate/README.md

 - Two kinds of probabilistic data structures
    - Using randomness to make choices in algorithms
-   - No longer just using deterministic algorithms for getting a right answer
+   - No longer just getting a right answer

 ---